-As of January 1, 2013, Encana will be required to adopt IFRS 9, "Financial Instruments", which is the result of the first phase of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement".
+• IFRS 9, "Financial Instruments", which is the result of the first phase of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement".
 The new standard replaces the current multiple classification and measurement models for financial assets and liabilities with a single model that has only two classification categories: amortized cost and fair value.
-The adoption of this standard should not have a material impact on Encana's Consolidated Financial Statements.
+The impairment and hedge accounting principles to be included in IFRS 9 have not yet been issued by the IASB.